testground/testground/infra/README.md

 The packer directory contains a Hashicorp Packer template used to build the base AMI disk image for AWS.
 See [packer.io](https://www.packer.io/) for information on how to use Packer.

-**Note: If you are using the Protocol Labs Test Ground Infra AWS account, there will be an AMI image already published.
+**Note**: If you are using the Protocol Labs Test Ground Infra AWS account, there will be an AMI image already published.
 You won't have to create one yourself.

 ## Instantiating the backend with Terraform